Mitchell Kutney

 Mitchell Kutney (born May 27, 1985) is an Ottawa-based nonprofit entrepreneur and blogger.

 Background

 Mitchell Kutney was born in Burlington, Ontario and completed his undergraduate degree in Psychology at the University of Ottawa and his Masters in Public Policy and Administration at Carleton University.

 Career

 Kutney has been referenced as an "esteemed social sector thinker," particularly in the domain of philanthropy, Social media, millennial giving and charity.

 He began his career by spearheading an immigrant youth program in partnership with the University of Ottawa and the City of Ottawa known as Youth Futures.
 This was a successful program, and was subsequently recognized by the Social Sciences and Humanities Research Council (SSHRC) to serve as a potential best-practice for Ontario.
 After completing his Masters, Kutney co-founded JustChange Inc., a network of donors who support local, community-based projects.
-As of 2018, Kutney currently works for Bruyère Continuing Care.
+As of 2023, Kutney currently works for the Government of Canada.